 Understanding a different perspective

-Our individual experience of life and cultural identity can influence who we are; it can shape significant things about us, such as our values and our social expectations.
-There are challenges that come with adjusting to a new way of life, and if your family was born overseas, they may have experienced these challenges, and these may form differing views/values to yours.
+Our individual experience of life and cultural identity can influence who we are; it can shape significant things about us, like our values and social expectations.
+There are challenges that come with adjusting to a new way of life, and if your family was born overseas, they may have experienced hurdles adjusting to a new country, culture or system.
+These experiences can lead to different views or expectations than your own.

-For a lot of families, a driving motivation may be to provide their young person opportunities that they didn’t have and wanting them to succeed.
-It’s important to remember that although you can understand and empathise with your family for what they’ve been through and done, it doesn’t mean your idea of success is less valuable than theirs.
+A driving motivation for family is often to provide their young person opportunities that they may not have had themselves.
+It’s important to remember that although you might understand and empathise with your family for what they’ve been through, it doesn’t mean your idea of success is any less valuable.

 ‘I think once my parents saw that my grades were improving as I was doing classes I enjoyed and did well in, they supported me switching degrees.
 I think that migrant family expectations around work and study stem from wanting the best opportunities for you that ensure stability and further opportunities that they may not have had themselves.’